Innovailable/calling-signaling/README.md

       "user": "user_id"
     }

-On status update of other users:
+On status update of other users.

     // event
     {
-      "type": "user_update",
+      "type": "ns_user_update",
       "namespace": "namespace_id",
       "user": "user_id",
       "status": { .. status .. }
     }

-### Namespace Room
+#### Room

+To announce a room to subscribers.

     // request
     {